solso/jor/README.md

 ### Update

 There is no support for `updates` yet.
 The only "way"" is to do a `delete` by `_id` before doing an `insert` with the same `_id`.
+Remember that `insert` check for uniqueness of `ids`, therefore you must do a delete first.
 Pretty cumbersome but will be fixed in next version.

 ## Benchmarks

 The thing is quite fast (thanks to Redis).

-With a commodity laptop (macbook air) we can get over ~400 documents inserts per second for the restaurant example used in this README.
+With a commodity laptop (macbook air) we can get between 300~400 documents inserts per second for the restaurant example used in this README.

-The complexity of an `insert` and `find` depends on the number of fields of the document and the query document respectively.
+The complexity of an `insert` and `find` operations depend on the number of fields of the document and the query document respectively.
 For the case of the restaurant document there are 16 fields.

 Real benchmarks are more than welcomed.